Mike3rd/mturko_vercel/content/page/toby2.md

 > The Chicken Man tossed Toby a treat,
 "For my favorite street dog – take a seat and eat!"
-Finley meowed, "We’ve got BLOCKS TO GO, it's getting dark!"
+Finley meowed, "We’ve got BLOCKS TO GO and it's getting dark!"
-Toby CHOMPED-CHOMPED-GULPED – "Let's cut through the park!"
+Toby CHOMPED-CHOMPED-GULPED – "Let's save time and cut through the park!"

 #### Pages 10-11: Stormy Park Fireworks